 Accommodation in Peru is generally quite affordable and there is a variety of options for expats to choose from, depending on their lifestyle and budget.
-The range and quality of accommodation vary considerably depending on where one chooses to settle, with accommodation in Peruvian cities, particularly Lima, being way more expensive than in smaller towns.
-While apartments are the most common type of accommodation for city-dwelling expats, houses are often more popular in more rural areas.
+The range and quality of accommodation vary considerably depending on where an expat chooses to settle.
+Housing in cities, particularly Lima, is far more expensive than in smaller towns.
+While apartments are the most common type of accommodation for city-dwelling expats, houses are often more popular in rural areas.

 Types of accommodation in Peru

-The majority of expats in Peru live in one of the country’s cities and choose accommodation in the form of apartments.
-Houses are more difficult to find, but those wanting more space and a garden may find what they’re looking for if they’re prepared to pay for it.
+The majority of expats in Peru live in one of the larger cities and choose accommodation in the form of apartments.
+Houses are usually rare, but those wanting more space and a garden may find what they’re looking for if they’re prepared to pay more.

-Apartments can be furnished, semi-furnished or unfurnished, with the latter being more common.
-Furnished apartments may include basic furniture and appliances, while unfurnished accommodation will likely not have any appliances and may not even have light fittings.
+Apartments can be furnished, semi-furnished or unfurnished, with the latter being the most common.
+Furnished apartments may include basic furniture and appliances, while unfurnished accommodation will likely not have any appliances at all.

 Finding accommodation in Peru

 Online property portals are extremely helpful when it comes to looking for accommodation.
 Most local newspapers and their electronic counterparts also have listings of available accommodation to rent.

 There are many estate agents operating in Peru and they are a good source of information and assistance when it comes to finding accommodation.
 Local agents can also guide expats through the entire rental procedure, which may be different from what expats are used to.
 Many landlords do not speak English, so expats should bring a trusted friend along, or enlist the help of an estate agent when viewing accommodation.